Cyber-Lucas-CS/Simple-Static-Analysis/README.md

 ## String_Searching:
 This function searches the input file for strings matching certain regular expressions provided in the file 'stringRegEx.csv' It writes any matches found and which pattern they matched to the output file.
-If you want to add your own regular expressions or keywords, add them to the stringRegEx.csv file.
+If you want to add your own regular expressions or keywords, add them to the stringRegEx.csv file or use interactive mode to enter them for a single run of the program.

 ## Packaging and Obfuscation detection:
 There are multiple functions in this section.